spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 *  Recommendations for vCPU and memory right sizing per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
 *  Optimized [Right Sizing rules]() that are attached to specific workloads.
 *  Potential monthly max. savings if you adopt these recommendations.
-*  Rules/Status: The name of the [right-sizing rule—will have a link to rules below].
+*  Rules/Status: The name of the [right-sizing rule](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=right-sizing-rules-list).
 Hover over the rule name to see the workload status (pending or activated).

->**Notes**: If a workload is attached to a rule, no vCPU / memory recommendations or Potential monthly max. savings are displayed for the workload.
+>**Notes**: If a workload is [attached](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a rule, no vCPU / memory recommendations or Potential monthly max. savings are displayed for the workload.

 To view a list of your potential savings and recommendations per container: